 Given the proliferation of SaaS solutions, cloud services, and the need for traditional on-premise applications and systems, integration has never been more critical than it is in today’s modern enterprise.
 But traditional one-off integrations lead to complex data processing challenges and cumbersome maintenance workflows.

 The ecosystem-driven integration approach, however, meets these SaaS integration challenges head-on.

 Complex Integrations Come with Complex Problems

 Enterprise SaaS integration is a moving target for many organizations.
-Connecting SaaS technologies one at a time can be expensive and time-consuming, and some businesses lack the skilled IT staff to maintain each integration.
-Additionally, enterprises must integrate multiple SaaS solutions from multiple vendors with a number of internal systems and applications, and these expanding digital environments can get awfully complicated awfully quickly.
+Connecting SaaS technologies and cloud data one at a time can be expensive and time-consuming, and some businesses lack the skilled IT staff to maintain each integration.
+Additionally, enterprises must integrate multiple SaaS solutions from multiple vendors with several internal systems and applications, and these expanding digital environments can get awfully complicated awfully quickly.

-Some of the most common problems enterprises face when trying to execute SaaS integration include:
+Some of the most common problems enterprises face when trying to execute SaaS app integration in real-time include:

 - Transformation of data from one system to the other, i.e. on-premise to cloud